IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 NOTE:

-- For `Repository URL` and `Revision` field, if you use a repository forked from [the official Cloud Pak for Watson AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) and/or on a different branch, please fill these fields using your own values.
-For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, the two fields need to be changed accordingly.
+- For the `Repository URL` and `Revision` fields, if you use a repository forked from the official [Cloud Pak for Watson AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) and/or on a different branch, please update these parameters using your own values.
+For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, then these two parameters must be changed accordingly.
-- For `spec.eventManager.clusterDomain`, it is the domain name of the cluster where Event Manager is installed.
-Use fully qualified domain name (FQDN), e.g.: apps.clustername.abc.xyz.com.
-You can also get it by running command below:
+- `spec.eventManager.clusterDomain` is the domain name of the cluster where Event Manager is installed.
+You must use a fully qualified domain name (FQDN).
+For example, `apps.clustername.abc.xyz.com`.
+You can retrieve the FQDN by running the following command:

 ```bash
 INGRESS_OPERATOR_NAMESPACE=openshift-ingress-operator
 appDomain=`kubectl -n ${INGRESS_OPERATOR_NAMESPACE} get ingresscontrollers default -o json | python -c "import json,sys;obj=json.load(sys.stdin);print obj['status']['domain'];"`
 echo ${appDomain}
 ```

-### Option 2: (**Experimental**) Install Using All-in-One Configuration
+### Option 2: (**Experimental**) Install Using all-in-one configuration

+**NOTE:** This is a technology preview option.

-#### Install AI Manager and Event Manager in One Go
+#### Install AI Manager and Event Manager together

-The all-in-one configuration allows you to install following components in one go:
+The all-in-one configuration allows you to install the following components in one go:

 - Ceph storage (optional)
 - AI Manager
 - Event Manager

-Just fill in the form using the suggested field values listed in following table when you create the Argo CD App:
+Fill in the form using the following values when you create the Argo CD App:

 | Field                 | Value                                                 |
 | --------------------- | ----------------------------------------------------- |